gabesargeant/blog/gabrielsargeant/content/posts/anti-cv-01/index.md

 It's worth noting that masks didn't last long.
 People are working around them to fight COVID.
 So that's sort of good....[National Geographic - face mask recognition has arrived](https://www.nationalgeographic.com/science/2020/09/face-mask-recognition-has-arrived-for-coronavirus-better-or-worse-cvd/)

-- Anti FR patterns such as ["HyperFace prototype by Adam Harvey / ahprojects.com"](https://ahprojects.com/hyperface/).
+- Anti FR patterns such as [HyperFace prototype by Adam Harvey / ahprojects.com](https://ahprojects.com/hyperface/).
 This takes a CV Dazzle style approach but creates confusion for the system.
 It's like a visual DDoS attack.
 Again, like CV Dazzle, it falls short because it's not generic and is tuned to work against one detection algorithm.

 **Option 2**.
 Break your existing signature somehow. ie *the burning off your fingerprints technique*